wp-plugins/calculated-fields-form/README.txt

 jQuery( '.myclass label').html( Y );
 jQuery( '.myclass .uh').html( Y );

+= Q: How to insert a link in the form? =

+A: The form builder does not include a field to insert links explicitly in the form, but you can insert a link through an "Instruct.
+Text" field.
+Simply insert an "Instruct.
+Text" field in the form, and then, enter the tag of the link in any of the field's attributes: "Field Label", or "Instructions for User".
+For example, to insert a link to our website, you should enter the following tag:

+&lt;a href="http://wordpress.dwbooster.com"&gt;Visit the website&lt;/a&gt;

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.